mdpiper/mdpiper.github.io/content.md

 This is a selection of recent presentations.
 I tend to give fewer lectures and more interactive workshops.

-* 2020 GSA
+* 2020 GSA Annual Meeting Workshop: [Exploring Surface Processes using CSDMS Modeling Tools: How to Build Coupled Models](https://github.com/csdms/gsa-2020)
-* 2019 AGU
+* 2019 AGU Fall Meeting Workshop: [Exploring Surface Processes: How to Build Coupled Models](https://github.com/csdms/agu-2019/)
-* 2019 USGS Community for Data Integration (CDI) Workshop
+* 2019 [USGS Community for Data Integration (CDI) Workshop](https://my.usgs.gov/confluence/display/cdi/2019+CDI+Workshop), where I gave an invited talk, a lightning talk, and a poster
-* 2018 Coupling of Tectonic and Surface Processes (CTSP) Workshop
+* 2018 [Coupling of Tectonic and Surface Processes (CTSP) Workshop](https://csdms.colorado.edu/wiki/Form:Meetingconfirmation), where I gave an [invited talk](https://csdms.colorado.edu/wiki/Presenters-0037)
 * [BMI Live!](https://github.io/csdms/bmi-live), an interactive workshop on adding a BMI to a model
 * [Dakota seminar](https://mdpiper.github.io/dakota-seminar), a lecture on the